 Chromegatrol, (combination voltage stabilizer, timer and power supply), Omega catalog number 412-037, for use with 4X5 or 5X7 Super Chromega Dichroic or Dichroic II color head, Ex+, $300

-Vivek Model 350 regulated power supply (front and center in photo) for use with Chromega dichroic color heads, quiet, Mint-, $250.
-All else, including 2 Vivek Vivacom Computerized enlarging System model 450 electronics interface units with computer cables but no computer, floppy disk, some paperwork, $100.
+Vivek Model 350 regulated power supply (front and center in photo) for use with Chromega dichroic color heads, quiet, Mint-, $OLD.
+All else is still available, including 2 Vivek Vivacom Computerized enlarging System model 450 electronics interface units with computer cables but no computer, floppy disk, some paperwork, $50.
 The power supply works with Omega Dichroic heads w/o the other items.
 I have no way of testing the other items.

 General Electric 120V 600W Stabilized Transformer for use with Mercury Vapor lamp, old, screw terminals, I have no way to test this, VG, $25

 12V FILTERED DC POWER SUPPLY, 117V input, 13.8V DC 4.5 Amp output (for 12V appliances, fuse protected, Tripp Lite Powerverter model PS-4, by Trippe Mfg.
 Co, Chicago 60610, Mint, $25

 Kodak Photometer transformer for Kodak process densitometer, model 2, Mint-, $35

 Leitz enlarger easels are listed on my Leitz Enlargers web page.

 Beseler Universal 14, 11X14" 4-bladed easel, catalog #8501,1" autofocus height, with instructions.
 NEW-IN-BOX, $150